avam88/MechaCar_Statistical_Analysis/README.md

 Lot 3 has a p value of below our significance level of 0.5, which means we can reject the null and we are left with our hypothesis that there is a statistical difference in the observed mean.

 ## Study Design: MechaCar vs Competition
 The client MechaCar is interested in measuring their cars perfomance against comparable cars on the market in order to have real feedback on how to take their prototype to market.
 In order to determine relative performance we highlighted 2 characteristics to measure that have high significance in consumer importance.
-Measured against cars on the market currently with the same passenger capacity
+We will measure these variables against cars currently on the market with the same passenger capacity
  - MSRP and MPG
  In order to perform analysis we would need to collect the MSRP and MPG across all makes of cars currently on the market for models that have the same passenger capacity as the MechaCar
- Our hypothesis for testing is

 The null hypothesis is also known as H0 and is generally the hypothesis that can be explained by random chance.
 The alternate hypothesis is also known as Ha and is generally the hypothesis that is influenced by non-random events.

-We would use a multiple linear regression or one-way ANOVA
+After determining which factors are key for the MechaCar's genre, our hypothese for testing are as follows:

+- Null Hypothesis (Ho): MechaCar is NOT market-competitive based on MSRP and MPG performance for its car class.
+- Alternative Hypothesis (Ha): MechaCar is is market-competitive based on MSRP and MPG performance for its car class.

+Statistical Tests
+To perform analysis on our hypotheses, we would use multiple linear regression to determine the correlation and predictability of market-competitiveness based on our independedn variables (MSRP and MPG).